jlafayette/gleam-snek-game/README.md

 ## TODO Ideas

-- Sounds!
+- Don't spawn food at the exit
-- When timer runs out, start spawning other snakes or hazards. start with spawn points away from exit, then moving towards exit area
+- When timer runs out, start spawning walls that fill in the whole level. start with spawn points away from exit, then moving towards exit area
 - Telegraph spawn points with little doors or red markers
 - Improve visuals and sound for exit sequence to stress players out more
 - Level end transition